 But to act effectively on global issues, the movement of Initiatives of Change depends upon an elected and representative leadership team, to discern and articulate a common vision, define priorities, and to form strategic partnerships around those situations and people where Initiatives of Change can best make its contribution.

 Initiatives of Change International is a voluntary association of independent national legal bodies of Initiatives of Change (IofC).
 It was founded in April, 2002, under the Presidency of Cornelio Sommaruga, former President of the International Committee of the Red Cross.
 Dr Sommaruga was succeeded as President by Ambassador Mohamed Sahnoun and Prof Rajmohan Gandhi.
-The current president is Dr. Omnia Marzouk.
+The recently retired president is Dr Omnia Marzouk.

 Initiatives of Change International is headquartered in Caux, Switzerland, and governed under the civil code of Switzerland.

 Membership is open to all Initiatives of Change national chapters and to individuals or other entities in countries where there is no formal legal body.
 The following are currently Full or Associate Members: Australia, Austria, Brazil, Cameroon, Canada, Côte d'Ivoire, Creators of Peace, Denmark, Finland, Foundations for Freedom, France, Germany, Ghana, India, Indonesia, International Farmers’ Dialogue, Japan, Kenya, Korea, Lebanon, Malaysia, The Netherlands, New Zealand, Nigeria, Norway, South Africa, Sweden, Switzerland, Taiwan, Tanzania, Uganda, United Kingdom, United States.
 Others are expected to join.

 Initiatives of Change International is governed by an annual Global Assembly and an International Council.
 The Global Assembly, constituted of the Members, is the supreme authority and is presided over by the President.
 At least one General Assembly must be held each year.
 The International Council is composed of nine to eleven members elected by the Global Assembly.
 An Executive Team of four, including the Vice President, Treasurer and Executive Director, has responsibility for day-to-day leadership and management.
 Other members of the Council may be responsible for particular portfolios and be supported by standing committees made up of people outside the Council.